bl4ck5un/tc-website/content/getstarted.md

 Using Town Crier is simple.
 To obtain data from a target website, an application contract sends a query to the `TownCrier` Contract, which serves as a front end for TC.
 This query consists of the query type, which specifies what kind of data is requsted and the data source, i.e., a trusted website, and some query parameters, namely the specifics of the query to the website.
-For example, if the requesting contract is seeking for the a stock quote on Oracle Corporation, it might specify that it wants the result of sending ticker 'ORCL' to a trusted website for stock quotes, specifically <https://finance.yahoo.com/> for this application in our TC implementation.
+For example, if the requesting contract is seeking for a stock quote on Oracle Corporation, it might specify that it wants the result of sending ticker 'ORCL' to a trusted website for stock quotes, specifically <https://finance.yahoo.com/> for this application in our TC implementation.

 Behind the scenes, when it receives a query from an application contract, the TC server fetches the requested data from the website and relays it back to the requesting contract.
 The processing of the query happens inside an SGX-protected environment known as an "enclave".